I am a British doctor and mountaineer living and working on the edge of Snowdonia National Park, Wales.

 I have experience in independently managing casualties with Acute Mountain Sickness (AMS) and organising the evacuation and treatment of casualties with suspected High Altitude Cerebral Oedema (HACE) and High Altitude Pulmonary Oedema (HAPE), from remote and hostile environments.

 I am passionate about sharing mountain medicine knowledge to expedition members.
 Whenever possible on expedition I give informal tutorial style talks on topics such as Altitude Physiology and Illness, Hypothermia and Heat Illness.
 I enjoy tailoring the information to the group and promoting discussion.

-In 2021 I joined the teaching faculty for the University of Central Lancashire Diploma in Mountain Medicine, teaching on two of the modules with specialist subjects including considerations for Women Travelling to Altitude, Acclimatisation to Altitude, Altitude Illness and Chronic Disease & Altitude.
+I am part of the teaching faculty for the University of Central Lancashire Diploma in Mountain Medicine, teaching on two of the modules with specialist subjects including considerations for Women Travelling to Altitude, Acclimatisation, Altitude Illness, Managing Chronic Disease at Altitude and Mountain Trauma.